 The platform is crucial for brands entering the market.
 For this, you need to open an official account on the application that will allow you to broadcast content and interact with your customers and prospects.

-Weibo offers many services: from traditional social activities, to create micro-blog, send messages, follow brands, Kols and trends, live streaming, gaming activities.
-It is one-to-many platforms.
+Weibo offers many services: from traditional social activities to creating micro-blog, sending messages, following brands, Kols and trends, live streaming, and gaming activities.
+It is a one-to-many platform.
 On Weibo, you can have more followers and faster but on Wechat you have more impact on call to action, so you should learn to use them at the same time.
 One does not exclude the other.

 Opt for Physical Distribution and for the E-commerce Platform Xiaohongshu

 The measures initiated by the government to develop the liberalization of domestic markets allow international brands to develop more quickly in China.
 Direct investment, franchise agreement, or sales intermediary are practices commonly used to improve the visibility and marketing of physical outlets in the territory.

 Sell Baby & Kids Fashion in Physical Stores with Chinese Retailers

 With this marketing strategy in mind, we recommend that you collaborate with a Chinese distributor to market your products.
 Thanks to a positive e-reputation and a good brand image, it will be easier for you to find a partner.
 Despite the Covid-19 pandemic, many fair trades keep taking place in China for retailers and offline stores.
 For dedicated children’s fashion and kids’ clothing retailers, we would recommend exhibitions like I Love Playtime in Shanghai or the Children Baby Maternity Expo in Shanghai.